-The Company issued 138,142 new shares during the year ended December 31, 2015, at par value of NT\$10 for employee stock options exercised.
+The Company issued 23,142 new shares for the year ended December 31, 2017, at par value of NT\$10 for exercising employee stock options.
+The aforementioned new issued shares (NT\$231 thousand in the amount) were not yet registered and therefore were classified as capital collected in advance as of December 31, 2017.

 On June 24, 2016, the general shareholders' meeting approved to issue restricted stocks for employees.
-10,528,505 shares of restricted stocks for employees were issued in 2016.
+10,828,505 shares of restricted stocks for employees were issued as of December 31, 2017.
 Relevant regulators' approvals have been obtained and related registration processes have been completed.